smartcat-labs/cassandra-migration-tool-java/README.md

 or whatever the latest build version of the migration tool is.
 Check the version at the [Maven repository](http://mvnrepository.com/artifact/io.smartcat/cassandra-migration-tool).

 # Examples
-In tests [MigrationEngineTest](src/test/java/io/smartcat/migration/MigrationEngineTest.java) can serve as  example of one use case which this tool can cover.
-There is already defined table in cassandra DB with production data in it and requirement is to add column and populate it.
+In tests [MigrationEngineTest](src/test/java/io/smartcat/migration/MigrationEngineTest.java) can serve as an example of one use case which this tool can cover.
+There is already defined table in cassandra DB with production data in it and requirement is to add column and populate it with data.

-The initial table is simple (can be found in [init db.cql file](src/test/resources/db.cql)) and we use migration classes to do following:
+The initial table is simple (can be found in [init db.cql file](src/test/resources/db.cql)) and we use migration classes to do the following:

 1. Populate data initially with first `data` migration [InsertBooksMigration](src/test/java/io/smartcat/migration/migrations/data/InsertBooksMigration.java)
 2. Add `genre` column with `schema` migration [AddBookGenreFieldMigration](src/test/java/io/smartcat/migration/migrations/schema/AddBookGenreFieldMigration.java)